Djadja (song)

-"Djadja" is a song by Malian singer Aya Nakamura, released on April 6, 2018, as the lead single off her second studio album Nakamura (2018).
+"Djadja" is a song by French-Malian singer Aya Nakamura, released on 6 April 2018, as the lead single off her second studio album Nakamura (2018).
 It reached number one in France, the Netherlands and Romania.
+The music video for the song was shot in Barcelona, Spain.

 In June 2020, she released a new remix featuring Maluma adding new lyrics in Spanish.
 In November 2020, they performed the remix live for the MTV Europe Music Awards from separate places due to the COVID-19 restrictions.